-- 24.1 For a meeting to take place there must be at least seven Members either present at the venue or represented at the venue by a representative approved in terms of Rule 27.1.
+- For a meeting to take place there must be at least seven Members either present at the venue or represented at the venue by a representative approved in terms of Rule 27.1.
 If there are more than 70 Members, at least one-tenth must either be present or represented at the venue by a representative in terms of Rule 27.1. - 24.2 If not enough Members are present in person or by representative within half an hour of the time the meeting was scheduled to start, the meeting shall be rescheduled to the same day the following week at the same time and at such place as may be fixed by the Chairperson of the meeting and announced at the meeting.
 There is no need to give notice to Members of the rescheduled meeting.
-If at that meeting there are not enough Members present in person or by representative at the scheduled starting time the meeting can still go ahead. - 25 If a majority of Members present agree, the Chairperson of a meeting can adjourn the meeting.
+If at that meeting there are not enough Members present in person or by representative at the scheduled starting time the meeting can still go ahead.

+- If a majority of Members present agree, the Chairperson of a meeting can adjourn the meeting.
 No business can be discussed at the adjourned meeting other than the business not reached or left unfinished at the original meeting.
-There is no need to give notice to Members of the adjourned meeting. - 26.1 The Chairperson of the Committee will be Chairperson at all meetings of the Association.
+There is no need to give notice to Members of the adjourned meeting. - The Chairperson of the Committee will be Chairperson at all meetings of the Association.
 If there is no Chairperson or he/she is not present or willing to act, the Members present must elect a Member of the Committee to be Chairperson of the meeting.
-If no Committee Members are present, the Members present must elect a Member to be Chairperson of the meeting.

-26.2 If the Chairperson arrives later, after the meeting has commenced, s/he will take over as Chairperson of the meeting as soon as the current agenda item is concluded.
+If no Committee Members are present, the Members present must elect a Member to be Chairperson of the meeting. - If the Chairperson arrives later, after the meeting has commenced, s/he will take over as Chairperson of the meeting as soon as the current agenda item is concluded.

-Proxies/Representatives/Postal Votes
+Proxies/Representatives

-- 27.1 To appoint a representative to vote on your behalf by proxy, you must let the Association have a properly completed document in the form shown in Appendix 1.
+- To appoint a representative to vote on your behalf by proxy, you must let the Association have a properly completed document in the form shown in Appendix 1.
 Your representative does not need to be a Member.
 The document must reach the Association at least five days before the meeting at which you want to be represented. - 27.2 If there is any doubt about whether your representative has authority to vote, the Chairperson will decide and his/her decision will be final. - 27.3 The maximum number of proxy votes that may be cast by any one person is 10. - 27.4 To reverse your appointment of a representative, you must let the Association have a properly completed document in the form shown in Appendix 2.
 The document must be presented to the Association before the meeting at which you no longer want to be represented convenes.
-Alternatively, if you declare yourself present before the meeting convenes, the appointment of a representative to vote on your behalf will automatically fall. - 27.5 The Chairperson will report to the meeting the details of any documents seeking to appoint a representative received but which are not valid.
-If you represent an organisation, your authorisation or appointment as a representative requires to be in accordance with the terms of Rule 12.2. - 27.6 If there is to be an election of Committee Members at an Annual General Meeting, you can vote by post.
-Not less than 14 days before a meeting is held at which one or more Committee Members will be elected, you will receive a ballot paper for the election.
-You can vote in the election by returning the ballot paper to the Secretary at least 5 days before the day of the meeting, or by bringing your ballot paper along to the meeting.
+Alternatively, if you declare yourself present before the meeting convenes, the appointment of a representative to vote on your behalf will automatically fall - 27.5 The Chairperson will report to the meeting the details of any documents seeking to appoint a representative received but which are not valid.
+If you represent an organisation, your authorisation or appointment as a representative requires to be in accordance with the terms of Rule 12.2.